VTrencsenyi/cryptopredict/README.md

 # cryptopredict

-The aim of this project is for me to gain some practical experience with ML techniques while researching and working on another topic I am interested in - and perhaps accurate predictions leading to $$$$.
+The aim of this project is for me to gain some practical experience with ML techniques while researching and working on another topic I am interested in - and perhaps to generate accurate predictions leading to $$$$.

-The goal is to be able to predict prices within 1% accuracy, thus making the predicton useful for trading.

 Implementation